contentstack/gatsby-source-contentstack/README.md

       // Required: Environment where you published your data.
       environment: `environment`,

+      // Optional: Specify branch name.
+Default it would fetch from "main".
+      branch: `branch name`,

       // Optional: CDN set this to point to other cdn end point.
 For eg: https://eu-cdn.contentstack.com/v3
       cdn: `cdn_url`,